 Tallis unit is a specialist admission and stabilisation unit for adult men with a formal psychiatric or neurological diagnosis of brain injury that may have resulted in cognitive deficits or behavioural changes that in turn require neurobehavioural treatment in an in-patient setting.

-We support the most challenging patients and engage them in their journey of recovery
+We support patients with the most complex needs and behaviours that challenge, and engage them in their journey of recovery

 The staff on Tallis are expert at de-escalating verbal and physical aggression while increasing engagement to improve daily-living and independence.
 Their objective is to move patients to a placement of least restriction, and optimise their ability to re-integrate to community.